ballerina-platform/ballerina-lang/docs/SyntaxSummary.md

 #### Assignment Statement

-Assignment statements look like the following:
+Assignment statements are encoded as follows:
 ```
 VariableAccessor = Expression;
 ```
-A VariableAccessor is one of:
+A `VariableAccessor` is one of:
 - VariableName
 - VariableAccessor'['ArrayIndex']'
 - VariableAccessor'['MapIndex']'